Danny’s DNA Discoveries – Tricholoma of the PNW

 Tricholoma portentosum EU complex (incl.
 T. griseoviolaceum CA) - smooth, viscid grey cap.
 Yellow tones are sometimes found on the fruitbody.

-Also see clade 12 below for some rare lookalikes.
+Also see clade 12 below for some rare lookalikes that are pale grey and only thinly viscid at most.

-Tricholoma portentosum/griseoviolaceum © Daniel Winkler, T. aff. portentosum #1 and #2 © NAMA and the Field Museum of Natural History
+Tricholoma portentosum complex members © Daniel Winkler, and NAMA and the Field Museum of Natural History (2 images)

 Viscid, yellowish cap and gills, farinaceous - clade 1b